xpack-dev-tools/files-cache/libs/README.md

 ## Libraries

-These are various libraries used in build scripts.
+These are various libraries and tools used in build scripts.

 ### openocd